nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2025-02-05-org-search-iteration.md

 ---

 ## Why we did this work
 We tested the first iteration of the find and view a organisation journey with processors and css agents in w/c 5th February and there were a number of areas highlighted as needing further development.
-Post playback and actions meeting, these were the updates agreed upon to make:
+Post playback and actions meeting, these were the areas it was agreed upon to make updates:

-- Routes in to the service were confusing to the user about the differences between, unclear which to use.
+- The multiple routes in to the service were confusing to the user about the differences between which to use and where each would lead them.
 - Search terms
-  - It was found their were a number of scenarios that searching for a organisation with workplace ID wouldn't cover.
+  - It was found there were a number of scenarios that searching for a organisation with workplace ID wouldn't cover.
 For example...
   - Verbal communication of a workplace ID over the phone led to mistakes in typing it in.

 ## What our ideas were